pchemguy/SQLite-SQL-Tutorial/Patterns Surrogate Variables.md

 SELECT * FROM folders;
 ~~~

 The *delimiters* query is an "immediate" query returning a single row and a single column *delimiter*.
 The *terms* table in the *folders* query is now joined with this *delimiters* query.
 The incurred performance penalty due to this join should be minimal, if not negligible.
-At the same time, the *delimiter* column can now be used as a surrogate variable.
+At the same time, the *delimiter* column can now act as a surrogate variable.
 The same consideration applies to the *strings* query.
-This query can now be turned into parameterized query (while we could parameterized the original query as well, this form is better for subsequent development):
+This query can now be parameterized:

 ~~~sql
 WITH